talos/caustic/README.md

   <tr><td>1   <td>0         <td>[\w]*\sLucky          <td>Feeling Lucky
 </table>

-First, microscraper loaded the *url*.
+First, microscraper loads the URL in *load*.
 As this is the first part of the instruction executed, it received the *id* "0".
 Loading the page did not depend on another part of the instruction, so its *source_id* is blank.
-No *name* is assigned to this part of the instruction, so *url* is assigned automatically.
+No *name* is assigned to this part of the instruction, so url is assigned automatically.
 Page values are not saved by default, so its *value* is blank.

-Next, microscraper searched for the first instance of *pattern*.  *id* has incremented to "1", and *source_id* tells us that *pattern* is matching against the google url.
-The *pattern* is assigned as *name*  automatically, and the result of *pattern* is stored in *value*.
+Next, microscraper searched for the first instance of *find*.  *id* has incremented to "1", and *source_id* tells us that *find* is matching against the google url.
+The *find* is assigned as *name*  automatically, and the result of *find* is stored in *value*.

 #### The instruction format ####